 - Children can also learn to be assertive.
 Most bullies stop within 10 seconds if someone tells them to stop.
 Practice with your child what she might say to stop bullying.
 For example, "I am not going to fight.
 And you need to stop hurting other people.
 That is not okay."

-We want our children to be confident and want to raise kids to be empathetic who can handle the situations they are confronted with.
+We want to raise empathetic children, capable of handling difficult situations with confidence.
 The best way to encourage these qualities is to treat children respectfully, show your confidence in them, model kind treatment of others, and give them chances to solve problems.
-In general, good parenting practices that apply in other situations as well will help build your child’s confidence and lessen the impact of any bullying.

 - Parents may worry when kids are excluded from things, such as birthday parties.
 Get some questions to help determine whether there is a bigger issue at play.